-A large deciduous shrub or small, 20 feet high, understory tree often forming a dense colony.
+A large deciduous shrub or small, 20-foot-high, understory tree often forming a dense colony.
 Slender twigs form a oval to rounded crown.
 Clusters of drooping white flowers are followed by dark purple fruit.
-Native throughout most of the U.S. but difficult to find in the nursery trade.
+Native throughout most of the United States but difficult to find in the nursery trade.
 Susceptible to many insect and disease problems.
-"This species is native to the Chicago Region according to Swink and Wilhelm's Plants of the Chicago Region, with updates made according to current research."

 This plant has some cultivated varieties.
 Go to list of cultivars.

 Tree or Plant Type:

 - North America